OfficeDev/office-js-docs-pr/docs/includes/using-preview-apis-host.md

 To use preview APIs:<br>&ndash; You must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).<br>
-&ndash; You may need to join the [Office Insider program](https://products.office.com/office-insider) for access to more recent Office builds
+&ndash; You may need to join the [Office Insider program](https://products.office.com/office-insider) for access to more recent Office builds.